 D. Rita disse ao marido que a recepção dos sinos era a mais estrondosa e barata.

+Apearam á porta da velha casa de Fernão Botelho.
 A aia do paço relanceou os olhos pela fachada do edificio, e disse de si para si: «É uma bonita vivenda para quem foi criada em Mafra e Cintra, na Bemposta e Queluz.»

-The maid of the palace cast a glance at the building's facade and thought to herself: "It's a nice house for someone who was raised in Mafra and Sintra, in Bemposta and Queluz."
+They dismounted at the door of Fernão Botelho's old house.
+The maid of the palace glanced at the facade of the building and said to herself: "It's a beautiful dwelling for someone who was raised in Mafra and Cintra, in Bemposta and Queluz."

-Rita disse ao marido que tinha mêdo de ser devorada das ratasanas; que aquella casa era um covil de feras; que os tectos estavam a desabar; que as paredes não resistiriam ao inverno; que os preceitos de uniformidade conjugal não obrigavam a morrer de frio uma esposa delicada e affeita ás almofadas do palacio dos reis.
+Decorridos alguns dias, D. Rita disse ao marido que tinha mêdo de ser devorada das ratasanas; que aquella casa era um covil de feras; que os tectos estavam a desabar; que as paredes não resistiriam ao inverno; que os preceitos de uniformidade conjugal não obrigavam a morrer de frio uma esposa delicada e affeita ás almofadas do palacio dos reis.

-Rita told her husband that she was afraid of being devoured by rats; that the house was a den of beasts; that the ceilings were collapsing; that the walls would not withstand the winter; and that the precepts of conjugal uniformity did not require a delicate and affectionate wife to freeze to death in the palace of the kings.
+After a few days, D. Rita told her husband that she was afraid of being devoured by rats; that that house was a den of beasts; that the ceilings were collapsing; that the walls would not withstand the winter; that the precepts of marital uniformity did not oblige a delicate wife, accustomed to the cushions of the king's palace, to freeze to death.

 Domingos Botelho conformou-se com a estremecida consorte, e começou a fabrica de um palacete.